po1sigala/live/02-Lesson-Plans/Part-Time/22-Week_State/README.md

 >> Important: The GraphQL activities and instructor demonstrations require a minimum npm version of 7.0.0 or greater.
 Prior to class, please be sure to check your npm version and update if needed.
 Refer to the [NPM docs on updating to latest stable version.](https://docs.npmjs.com/try-the-latest-stable-version-of-npm).

+* In `24-Stu_Stripe` students are introduced to implementing an e-commerce solution in an existing MERN app using Stripe.
+This activity serves two learning purposes.
+First, it is important that students practice reverse engineering an unfamiliar codebase since they are likely to encounter similar e-commerce integrations in the workplace.
+Second, as the goal of the homework is to refactor an authentic existing MERN app with a Stripe integration, this activity provides the students the needed exposure to Stripe prior to doing the homework.
+For more information about integrating Stripe, refer to [Stripe docs on getting up and running](https://stripe.com/docs/development/quickstart).

 * In this week's homework, the students will refactor the e-commerce platform from [Activity 26](../../../01-Class-Content/22-State/01-Activities/26-Stu_Actions-Reducers/Unsolved) so that it uses Redux.
 Students can access the code in the class repo or [download the activity code here](https://static.fullstack-bootcamp.com/fullstack-ground/unit-22/26-Stu_Actions-Reducers.zip).

 * Be sure to create a practice React app before class by navigating to `01-Class-Content/22-State-dev/01-Activities` and running `npx create-react-app 00-practice-app`.